50 things you absolutely have to do in Leeds before you die – how many have you done?

 22. Pick up a homegrown bottle of plonk at our local vineyard

-Leeds now has eight escape games – but can you beat them all?
-From the creepy as heck games at The Great Escape Game to the hyper-realistic experiences at Kanyu, there are so many options that you could easily spend the year working your way through them.
-So your challenge, should you choose to accept it, is to complete one room at each venue.
+Leeds now has six escape games – but can you beat them all?
+From the creepy-as-heck challenges at The Great Escape Game to the hyper-realistic experiences at Kanyu, there are so many options that you could easily spend the year working your way through them.
+So your task, should you choose to accept it, is to complete one room at each venue.

 24. Pop your opera cherry with Opera North